cactus/mlog/README.md

         },
     )

-    mlog.Info("this is a log with more data", thing)
+    mlog.Infom("this is also a log with more data", thing)

     mlog.Debug("this won't print")